georgebuilds/geezus.online/readme.md

 `\Geezus\ActionHandlers\LookUpImage`

-Your handler should have a method called "run" .
+Your handler should have a method called "fulfill" .
 Feel free to implement the provided HandlerInterface interface to ensure ongoing compatibility.